simeononsecurity/simeononsecurity.ch/content/articles/visual-studio-code-vs-visual-studio-community-and-enterprise/index.en.md

 ### Conclusion

-In conclusion, the choice between Visual Studio Code, Visual Studio Community, and Visual Studio Enterprise ultimately depends on the specific needs and requirements of developers and organizations.
+Wrapping up, the choice between Visual Studio Code, Visual Studio Community, and Visual Studio Enterprise ultimately depends on the specific needs and requirements of developers and organizations.

 - **Visual Studio Code** is an excellent choice for developers seeking a lightweight, customizable code editor with a rich extension ecosystem.
 - **Visual Studio Community** is ideal for individual developers and small teams who require a fully-featured IDE and seamless integration with Microsoft tools and services.